Clinton pitbull, media attack Kelly after Gold Star general defends Trump condolence call

 Even after Wilson’s office said they would not be making any further comment “because the focus should be on helping a grieving widow and family heal, not on her or Donald Trump,” the congresswoman appeared on CNN’s “New Day” to accuse Kelly of lying about her.

 “It’s a lie,” she said Friday, referring to his criticism of Wilson in 2015 allegedly boasting about getting the funding for an FBI building dedicated to fallen agents.
-(Wilson said she wasn’t in Congress when that was secured.)
+(Wilson said she wasn’t in Congress when that was secured, though she was in Congress for and attended the 2015 dedication.)

 Further, Wilson claimed that one of Kelly’s terms for her – an empty barrel – was “racist,” even though she also said she hadn’t heard of an empty barrel before.